mabraca/SlimPHP/README.md

-# Slim Framework 3 Skeleton Application
+# Slim Framework 3 Application

-Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
-This application uses the latest Slim 3 with the PHP-View template renderer.
-It also uses the Monolog logger.

 This skeleton application was built for Composer.
 This makes setting up a new Slim Framework application quick and easy.